Health Equity Research

 (416) 535-8501 ext.
 39150

-Dr. McKenzie is Medical Director of Underserved Populations; Access & Transitions at CAMH.
+Dr. McKenzie is Medical Director of Underserved Populations; at CAMH.
 As a Senior Scientist, he specializes in Systems and Health Equity Research at CAMH.
 Additionally, Dr. McKenzie is Director of the Social Aetiology of Mental Illness (SAMI) CIHR Training Program,.
 He is a full Professor and the Co-Director of the Division of Equity Gender and Population in the Department of Psychiatry, University of Toronto.
 Dr. McKenzie is also CEO of the Wellesley Institute and a member of the Mental Health and Addictions Advisory Council to the Minister of Health.
 He sits on the Board of the United Way Toronto and the Ontario Hospitals Association .

 Areas of Research